Missing out on claiming manufacturer’s rebates is like negotiating a higher price with your suppliers. It simply shouldn’t happen!

 The number and complexity of different deal types is limited only by the imagination of those who negotiate contracts.

-But the ability to replicate all of those different types of agreement within your contract management system or the vendor rebate module of your ERP system may in fact be limited.
+But the ability to replicate all of those different types of agreement within your contract management system or ERP system may in fact be limited.
 As a result, many building materials businesses we have spoken to resort to monitoring sales and rebates in spreadsheets.
 In a multi-channel, multi-site business collating and acting on information in spreadsheets is clearly a huge challenge, open to error and reconciliation problems.

-Is there an alternative for managing rebates in builders merchants?
+Is there an alternative for builders merchants to manage their rebates?

 Builders’ merchants Wolseley and Grafton found their existing systems let them down.
 Having missed opportunities to achieve better margins, and grappled with the administrative burden involved in their old processes, both companies decided to look for an alternative.

 This software manages contracts, automates processes and handles all the complexities involved in tiered discounts and retrospective trade agreements.

 Enable rebate management software meets the needs of builder’s merchants where other contract management modules and systems can fall short: